Miss Liran Pang

 Liran’s ongoing doctoral dissertation is entitled “An analysis of Unilateral Behaviours in Two-sided Markets from the Perspective of an Economic Analysis of Law”.
 Her research focuses on the market definition and unilateral behaviour in dual-sided markets, and it will be conducted using methods of economic analysis of law and comparative law.
 In terms of wider issues, her research will explore the interaction between competition law and intellectual property rights, and the novel issue of privacy in two-sided markets cases.

 Shortlisted in the Student Challenge of European Commission Conference 'Shaping Competition Policy in the Era of Digitisation' (2019)

-- Pang, Liran (2018), The Google Search Cases: Is it Discrimination for A Platform to Support its Own Product? – Applying Antitrust Principles from Past Case Law on Novel Conducts in the New Economies, SOAS School of Law, Tenth Postgraduate Colloquium: ‘The Past, the Future and the Law’.
-University of London.
+- Pang, L. (2018, December).
+The Google Search Cases: Is it Discrimination for A Platform to Support its Own Product? – Applying Antitrust Principles from Past Case Law on Novel Conducts in the New Economies.
+Paper presented at SOAS School of Law, Tenth Postgraduate Colloquium: ‘The Past, the Future and the Law’, University of London

-- Pang, Liran (2017), Refining Two-sided Markets and Related Monopoly Concerns: An Integrated Economic Analysis of Law, ICCL Annual conference ‘Emerging Issues and Challenges in Commercial Law’.
-Durham Law School.
+- Pang, L. (2017, December).
+Refining Two-sided Markets and Related Monopoly Concerns: An Integrated Economic Analysis of Law.
+Paper presented at ICCL Annual conference ‘Emerging Issues and Challenges in Commercial Law’, Durham Law School